Advocacy and Statements

-If you have grievances, Christine and Renee can explain to you the grievance policy.
+If you have grievances, Christine can explain to you the grievance policy.
 If you do not want to file a grievance case: You can write a report about your experience(s) and file it with Christine or Renee.
 Please contact them for more information.

 *** Please be aware that it is very likely that you have to notify all participants that you are bringing a GRO E-Board member to a meeting.
 At most official meetings, the E-Board member will come with you as a support person.
 This means that they do not have the right to interfere with the ongoing procedure.
-However, they can debrief the conversation with you and take notes afterwards.
+However, they can debrief the conversation with you and take notes afterward.